Kitchen

 Family Room

 If any piece of furniture seems unstable, it should be anchored to the wall.
+For example, a toddler can topple a bookcase by climbing up the shelves.

-Install padded toddler shields on your tables to protect your children when they fall.
+Install padded elastic toddler shields on your coffee tables to help protect your children when they fall.
+If glass tabletops are used, the glass should be made of tempered glass or replaced with Plexiglas

 Remove small objects from lower shelves.
 These may pose a choking hazard.